 It naturally grows as a big shrub, and it’s not easy to prune it correctly without professional help.
 It frequently sends up lots of suckers that need to be kept in check.

 It’s a pioneer plant, which means it readily establishes in disturbed areas and can do the same in your yard.
-It often reseeds and you can expect to remove volunteers, or you’ll be growing an acacia forest.
+It often reseeds and if you don’t remove the numerous volunteers, before you know it, you’ll be have an acacia forest.

 It’s prone to getting mistletoe, which doesn’t kill healthy trees, but it’s not a look everyone likes on their trees.